 Las Coloradas, Mexico

 One of the best things to do in Merida, Mexico is to visit Las Coloradas, the famous pink lakes.
-A true Mexico bucket list experience, they are located in a remote part of the Yucatan Peninsula, so easiest to access from Merida, Mexico, the closest big city to the lake.
+A true Mexico bucket list experience, they are located in a remote part of the Yucatan Peninsula, so easiest to access from Merida or Valladolid.

 Las Coloradas means “the blush,” in reference to its pink color.
 The pink lakes get their color from red algae, plankton, and tiny brine shrimp that live in this salty water.
-Because the water is so salty, visitors can’t swim in it.
+It is not allowed to swim in it.
 To see Las Coloradas in its full pink glory, you will need to visit on a very sunny day.
-If it’s not sunny, the lake won’t show in a pink color — and might actually look more dark red or even brown.
+If it’s not sunny, the lake will not look pink — and might actually look dark red or even brown.
 Most people have the best luck at about noon when the sun is directly overhead.

 The easiest way to visit is in a rental car, which takes about 3.5 hours from Merida.
 If you go by bus, you have to stop in the town of Tizimin and catch a second bus, so this trip can take 5-6 hours.
 If you’re coming by bus, you’ll need to stay overnight in Rio Lagartos, the small town next to Las Coloradas.